 Finding Yoga Classes In Korea

 When choosing a yoga teacher, first consider your needs and decide on an appropriate style.
 Next, consider the teacher’s training and certification.
-A good teacher will be certified by a national body (Yoga Alliance, International Yoga Federation or Korean Yoga Federation).
+A good teacher will be certified by a national body (Yoga Alliance, International Yoga Federation, or Korean Yoga Federation).

 Finally, visit the class.
 Most studios will offer a free lesson to new students or will let you observe the class.
 Regardless of the style, each class should be taught in a relaxing environment.

-Teachers should be engaged in the class and helping students by correcting postures in order to prevent injuries.
+Teachers should be engaged in the class and help students by correcting postures in order to prevent injuries.
 If you are interested in yoga taught in English, please visit one of the studios below.

-The Flow Room Yoga Studio is a dedicated English-speaking and exp at-run studio located in Itaewon, the heart of Seoul’s foreign community.
+The Flow Room Yoga Studio is a dedicated English-speaking and expat-run studio located in Itaewon, the heart of Seoul’s foreign community.
 They provide a range of English-led yoga classes suitable for all levels and offer affordable rates to make yoga more accessible.
 Their boutique studio space is carefully designed to provide the perfect calming, ambient and intimate environment to let you fully immerse yourself in your yoga practice and escape from busy city life.

 “At The Flow Room, we believe that community is important.
-Our studio is more than just a place to practice yoga; it’s a place to meet to new people, relax and socialize after class in a calming and welcoming environment, and form new friendships in Seoul.” – Isabel Kwak, founder of The Flow Room.
+Our studio is more than just a place to practice yoga; it’s a place to meet new people, relax and socialize after class in a calming and welcoming environment, and form new friendships in Seoul.” – Isabel Kwak, founder of The Flow Room.
 Find out more information at their 10 Directory listing here.

 Hongik Yoga Institute has two locations in Seoul, Sinchon, and Daechi-dong.
 They stress the importance of learning Korean culture and Oriental philosophy through yoga.
 Find out more at their 10 Directory listing here.

 Get your yoga classes customized for your particular needs at this wellness center.
 With their amazing yoga instructors, you will experience the benefits of holistic yoga.
 They will help cultivate your body’s natural flexibility, hidden deep inside the untapped part of your being.
 No one is too stiff for holistic yoga.
-After a thorough evaluation, your exercise will be custom designed to suit your needs.
+After a thorough evaluation, your exercise will be custom-designed to suit your needs.
 You can find out more at their 10 Directory listing here.

 Ashtanga Yoga is in Gangnam and is the premier home of Ashtanga yoga in Korea.
 They offer Ashtanga Vinyasa led classes as well as Mysore style classes to suit your needs.
 The teachers are friendly and inviting, and Director David Yang is an instructor authorized in the Ashtanga Mysore lineage of yoga.

 Kaizen yoga specializes in regular classes, teacher training, and workshops in the heart of Busan.
 Founder Mindy Sisco says her classes follow more of a workshop format rather than a standard weekly, leveled vinyasa class.
 This allows her to build with students on specific objectives over a set period of time.
-For more information, check out their 10 Directory listing here.